waikato-ufdl/waikato-ufdl.github.io/architecture/index.rst

 =======

-The backend provides the `REST API <API_>`__ for managing datasets, job templates, jobs (and there output) and in general the configuration of the system.
+The backend provides the `REST API <API_>`__ for managing datasets, job templates, jobs (and their output) and in general the configuration of the system.

 By default, the backend stores data files on disk.
 But thanks to abstraction, the storage system can be easily swapped out.

 All other system related information (job templates, etc) is stored in a database.
-Currently, sqlite and MySQL are supported.
+Currently, only PostgreSQL is supported.

 Worker Node(s)